 Hurricane Harbor water park is included with admission.
-With two wave pools, a water coaster, tons of slides, and other attractions, there's plenty to help guests cool down after a hot day on the thrill rides.
+With two wave pools, a water coaster, tons of slides, and other attractions, it is among the biggest and best water parks at a theme park.
+There's plenty to help guests cool down after a hot day on the thrill rides.

 Agawam, MA (near Springfield, MA and Hartford, CT).
 The actual address is Route 159, 1623 Main Street in Agawam, MA.